veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/_index.md

 - These features are currently only available for our `Enterprise` tier customers.

-- You must have at least one node with a Enterprise or higher license joined to the Controller for these features to enable.
+- You must have all Nodes licensed with Enterprise or higher for these features to enable.

 {{< hint warning >}}
 We highly recommend that [HTTPS/TLS]({{< relref "anka-build-cloud/Advanced Security Features/tls.md" >}}) is enabled before using any of these features.